department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 * For users who started a form since 527EZ relaunch and have no ITF, an ITF will be created when they login.

 **4. When a user has an ITF, re-iterate what it could mean for them as they are about to submit or after they submit**
-* Indicate their ITF date when available along with appropriate context on the review screen or submission confirmation screen
+* Indicate their ITF date when available along with appropriate context on the review screen or submission confirmation screen.
+* If users didn't see there ITF in the initial screen, this is an opportunity to display it after retrying and establishing it.

 **5. Other items to prioritized:**
 * Setup DataDog to track ITF - ITF API success and failure, claim lag time.